giantswarm/rfc/crossplane/README.md

 #### Decision

-(a) We will start with a pre-defined and immutable list of Providers.
+(3.a) We will start with a pre-defined and immutable list of Providers.

 #### 4. OpenStack provider